National Stadium, Karachi: Return of international cricket

 PCB Chairman Najam Sethi announced in 2017 that Karachi's National Stadium will host the final match of 2018 Pakistan Super League on 25 March 2018.
 The stadium's dressing rooms and VIP boxes were renovated for the final, along with the pitch and outfield.
 Around 800 CCTV cameras and several elevators were also installed.
 Around Rs.
 1.5 billion was spent on this renovation, which was being done for the first time since the 1996 Cricket World Cup.

 The historic match, which was played between Islamabad United and Peshawar Zalmi, saw the return of international stars to National Stadium after a gap of nine years, ended up being relatively one-sided, as the 2016 champions Islamabad United were crowned champions once again.
 The match was the first major cricket event since 2009 in the port city and it was highly welcomed by crowds and the stadium witnessed packed house for the big game.
 In order to make it a successful event, many security forces were deployed in and around the stadium to maintain the law and order situation, by their efforts the event was held successfully.

 In 2017, PCB Chairman had announced that West Indies would tour Pakistan for 3 match T20I series which were scheduled to be played in Lahore, the fixtures were to be played in November 2017.
 However, early in November 2017, reports announced that the West Indies team would not be travelling to Pakistan over security concerns.
 The Pakistan Cricket Board (PCB) chairman Najam Sethi stated that the original schedule was changed due to unforeseen weather, logistic issues and challenges with security.
 In March 2018, the PCB confirmed that the fixtures would take place in April at the National Stadium in Karachi after the conclusion of PSL 2018.
 The last time an international cricket match was played at the venue in Karachi was in February 2009, when Sri Lanka toured Pakistan.
-That series was cut short, following an 2009 attack on the Sri Lanka national cricket team.
+That series was cut short, following a 2009 attack on the Sri Lanka national cricket team.

 It was the first tour in Pakistan of more than one match against another Test nation since Zimbabwe toured in May 2015.